dammie200/carddex/README.md

 npm run sync:cards       # pulls the public PokémonTCG catalog (or a bundled sample) into SQLite for fast local searches
 ```

 The sync script tries the public PokémonTCG GitHub dataset first, then the PokémonTCG paginated API, and finally a bundled sample set so the command succeeds even when external downloads fail.
+Syncing is non-destructive: it upserts cards and preserves any existing collection entries referencing them.
 You can re-run `npm run sync:cards` anytime to refresh cards and price data.

 4. Start the dev server: